meowpunch/account-web-ui/README.md

 ### INTRODUCTION

-I was in charge of partially applying React HS to the existing Django web application.
+I was in charge of partially applying React JS to the existing Django web application.
 I am new to React JS.
 I tried to choose a minimum whenever i had to make a choice.
 It is beacuse it’s too big to study at once.

 Mostly, i followed [this site](https://medium.com/@twagner000/django-create-react-app-without-ejecting-958251af362c) to accomplish this project.